Skip to main content

 Step 2: Create a new space for external users

-1. Create a Confluence space for the external users you want to give access to your content.
+1. Create a Confluence space specifically for the external users you want to access your content.

 A GIF of a user changing the Anonymous access permissions under Confluence space settings

-Note: Anyone given the link can access the form and fill it in (without needing to create an Atlassian account or sign in).
-Responses appear in the same way as usual, except from being marked Anonymous.
+Anyone with the link can access the form and fill it out without creating an Atlassian account or signing in.
+Responses appear in your internal reports as usual, but will be marked as “Anonymous”.

 Why gather external data in Confluence?

-• Build a strong relationship with customers: Let customers know that their opinions and suggestions are valued by offering them a space to share their thoughts.
+• Build a strong relationship: Let customers know that their opinions are valued by offering them a dedicated space to share their thoughts.

-• Collect and store all your data in one place: Being able to gather external data in the same place your team already works and shares data means that accessing it is faster and easier.
-Plus, it’s kept more securely in one central area - no extra login details needed!
+• Centralise your data: Gathering external user feedback in the same place your team already works means accessing it is faster and easier.
+Plus, it’s kept securely in one central area rather than scattered across emails.

-• Efficiently implement feedback: By using Forms for Confluence to gather external data, you can instantly see new feedback as it comes in.
-This means you can get going to make positive changes to your product or service right away.
+• Act on feedback faster: By using Forms for Confluence, you can visualise new feedback instantly as it arrives.
+This allows you to make positive changes to your product or service right away.

 Use cases for gathering external data

-Aside from user feedback, as mentioned above, here are a few more ideas for gathering external data and why it's a fantastic method for aiding and improving your workplace:
+Aside from general user feedback, here are a few more ways to use external forms to improve your workflow for gathering external data and why it's a fantastic method for aiding and improving your workplace:

-• Market Research: Find out what customers already like about what you do, and what they want next.
+• Market Research: Find out what customers love about what you do, and what they want to see next.

-• Event Registration: Allow external users to register for events, workshops, and webinars.
+• Event Registration: Allow external users to register easily for events, workshops, and webinars.

-• Job Applications: Collect applicant data in forms and streamline the recruitment process.
+• Job Applications: Collect applicant data in forms to streamline your recruitment process.

-• Product Beta Testing: Invite people to beta test new products or features - and get their feedback.
+• Product Beta Testing: Invite specific users to beta test new features and submit bug reports directly to your engineering team.

-Using Forms for Confluence to gather external data not only lets you connect better with customers, but helps your work to be quicker, more efficient, and more secure.
+Using Forms for Confluence to gather data from people who don’t have access to Confluence not only helps you connect better with stakeholders but also makes your workflow quicker, more efficient, and more secure.
 With so many possibilities, all you need to do is decide where to start.

 Streamline your external data collection with a 30-day free trial of Forms for Confluence.